 The CCF was instrumental in the funding of The Zone, an especially unique feature of the Kravis Children’s Hospital at Mount Sinai.
 The Zone is a 3,000 square foot state-of-the-art therapeutic and educational play environment for pediatric patients and their families.
 The CCF is proud to provide ongoing operational support of the Zone, which is the only facility of its kind in the northeast region of the United States.
 The area is staffed by the Child Life and Creative Arts Therapy Department, a full-time pediatric medical librarian, and numerous consultants and volunteers who share their talents in art, music, cooking, knitting and more.
 The facility includes a lounge, theatre, family resource center, teen area, full kitchen and performing space.
 The Zone features KidsZone TV (KZTV), the first live, interactive broadcast studio in a children’s hospital.
 The space is also used as a pediatric television programming training site for hospitals across the country and abroad.

 The most recent projects of the CCF have been the renovations of the Pediatric Intensive Care Unit (PICU) and the Neonatal Intensive Care Unit (NICU).
 The 15-bed PICU and 46-bed NICU will wed optimum medical technology with family friendly facilities for the most critically ill children and newborns.
 Both areas will combine cutting-edge technology and services that will welcome parents as a part of the medical team.
 The PICU was completed in the fall of 2012.
-Construction on the NICU will begin in the winter of 2012 and is expected to be completed in early 2014.
+Construction on the NICU will begin in the winter of 2012 and is expected to be completed in early spring of 2015.

 Each year, the Children’s Center Foundation hosts a private performance of the Big Apple Circus.Find out more